-Holiday and Christmas time is a special time.
+Christmas and the holidays are special times.
 Time to spend with loved ones, eat delicious food, and enjoy the gift of giving.
-It is also busy, exhausting, and stressful, especially if you are suffering from chronic pain or even a flare up at Christmas time.
+It is also busy, exhausting, and stressful, especially if you are suffering from chronic pain or even a flare-up at Christmas time.
 We collated some tips to help you get through and hopefully have a more manageable Christmas day and holidays.

 What is Christmas?
 It is tenderness for the past, courage for the present, hope for the future.Agnes M. Pahro

 You don’t have to spend all of your time putting together an elaborate gathering.
 Spend time with those who matter the most and enjoy a quiet evening with family and create memories your family will have for a lifetime.

 Tradition is what makes each family’s holiday unique.
 Embrace the family traditions and pass them down from generation to generation.
 Following every new fad can be tiring and can leave you frustrated.
 Stick to the traditions you know and don’t stress about trying to impress anyone.

 Don’t overdo it.
 If you find you are in too much pain or can’t keep up with the demands of a big gathering, delegate jobs to other family members and have them help put the party together.
 Chronic pain and symptoms can severely limit your ability to give 110%.
 Don’t make yourself sick over it.